-Life handed a shipwreck to the owner of the schooner Nancy during a storm off the New England coast.
+Life handed a shipwreck to the owner of the schooner Nancy during a storm off the New England coast in 1927.

 So he made it into a tourist attraction.

 For many years the huge wooden boat sat in the sand near Nantasket Beach in Hull, Mass., drawing paying crowds, postcard vendors and refreshment stands.

 A fierce nor’easter beached the schooner Nancy in the winter of 1927, but that terrifying night was soon forgotten.
 The turmoil of the waves became a quagmire of lawsuits and paperwork.

 The Schooner Nancy

 A vicious nor’easter hit the next day.
 The winds reached 70 mph and dragged the Nancy out of Boston Harbor.

 She headed straight for Harding’s Ledge, a shoal that had caused many shipwrecks.

 The captain, E. M. Baird, ordered an extra sail set so the Nancy would clear the rocks.
 The maneuver worked, but the schooner then headed toward shore.
 The crew desperately tried to change her course, but failed.

 From his home in Hull, Osceola James watched the schooner Nancy as it was driven onto the beach.
 A lifesaver himself, he was the son of legendary lifesaver Joshua James.